Modern Family logo

 Key Steps In The Uncontested Divorce Process

-The process begins with one spouse filing a petition for divorce, which must be served to the other spouse, ensuring they are formally notified.
+The process begins with one spouse filing a divorce petition, which must be served to the other spouse, ensuring they are formally notified.
 Following this, if the responding spouse agrees to the terms, both parties will draft and sign a settlement agreement covering all aspects of the divorce, such as asset division, debt allocation, alimony, and, if applicable, child custody and support.

 Required Documentation